jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0907/index.md

 1145 LOCATE 7,6:PRINT "control or play a part in our lives.
 PeopleSystems are made up of 1150 LOCATE  8,6:PRINT "the habits, the customs and the laws that affect people's behaviour 1155 LOCATE  9,6:PRINT "and society's progress or its stagnation.
 EXAMPLES of PeopleSystems:
-1157 LOCATE 10,6:PRINT "Threeeals a day; grammar, high school, college, job or marriage.
+1157 LOCATE 10,6:PRINT "Three meals a day; grammar, high school, college, job or marriage.
 1160 LOCATE 12,6:PRINT "The progress of THING-SYSTEMS is centuries ahead of PeopleSystems.
 1165 LOCATE 13,6:PRINT "In fact, during the last several decades our PeopleSystems seem 1170 LOCATE 14,6:PRINT "to be stumbling through all sorts of self-destructive patterns in